 License - authorizes an official to solemnize the ceremony.

 Certificate - officially documents that the ceremony took place.

 Return - similar to the certificate, but contains more detailed statistical and personal information.
 It was also filed with a different county agency.

 (Note: In many United States counties, the terms license, certificate and return are often used interchangeably as names for an official document proving that a marriage has occurred.
 In King County, they represent distinct records.)

 - King County marriage records available by year.

 - Locating divorce records in King County.

-- Locating records for domestic partnerships converted to marriage under Washington State law.
+- Information on locating records for domestic partnerships and domestic partnerships converted to marriage under Washington State law.